How to Identify the Fire-King 2000 Reproduction Design

 Martha Stewart helped Jadeite dishes become popular as her beautiful collection was showcased on her cooking show Martha Stewart Living.
 Collectors might tell you it’s not such a good thing that Martha brought new life to these old dishes, as more and more people hopped on the Jadeite bandwagon to cash in.

-Martha even created her own line of reproduction Jadeite dishes in collaboration with Mosser Glass.
+Martha even created her own line of reproduction Jadeite dishes in collaboration with other companies including Mosser Glass and L.E.
+Smith.

 Visit Martha’s Website: Buy Martha Stewart Mosser Glass Jadeite Dishes